jueminghaha/library_graph/README.md

-we will get some tips in how to use python to get bib files.
+we will use some tips to get bib files.